Crab claw sail: History

 Crab-claw sails were invented by the Austronesians somewhere in Island Southeast Asia by at least 2000 BCE.
-It was derived from a more ancient mast-less V-shaped square rig consisting simply of a square or triangular sail on two spars perpendicular to the hull converging at the base.
 It spread with the Austronesian migration to Micronesia, Island Melanesia, Madagascar, and Polynesia.
 It may have also caused the unique development of outrigger boat technology due to the necessity for stability once crab claw sails were attached to small watercraft.
 Crab claw sails can be used for double-canoe (catamaran), single-outrigger (on the windward side), or double-outrigger boat configurations, in addition to monohulls.

 Crab claw sails are rigged fore-and-aft and can be tilted and rotated relative to the wind.
 They evolved from "V"-shaped perpendicular square sails (a "double sprit") in which the two spars converge at the base of the hull.
 The simplest form of the crab claw sail (also with the widest distribution) is composed of a triangular sail supported by two light spars (sometimes erroneously called "sprits") on each side.
 They were originally mastless, and the entire assembly was taken down when the sails were lowered.
 There are several distinct types of crab claw rigs, but unlike western rigs, they do not have fixed conventional names.

 The need to propel larger and more heavily laden boats led to the increase in vertical sail.
 However this introduced more instability to the vessels.
 In addition to the unique invention of outriggers to solve this, the sails were also leaned backwards and the converging point moved further forward on the hull.
 This new configuration required a loose "prop" in the middle of the hull to hold the spars up, as well as rope supports on the windward side.
 This allowed more sail area (and thus more power) while keeping the center of effort low and thus making the boats more stable.
 The prop was later converted into fixed or removable canted masts where the spars of the sails were actually suspended by a halyard from the masthead.
 This type of sail is most refined in Micronesian proas which could reach very high speeds.
 These configurations are sometimes known as the "crane sprit" or the "crane spritsail".
 Micronesian, Island Melanesian, and Polynesian single-outrigger vessels also used this canted mast configuration to uniquely develop shunting, where canoes are symmetrical from front to back and change end-to-end when sailing against the wind.